leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 Unlike an external fleet, an internal fleet has the ability to remain connected throughout the lifecycle of a delivery.
 By using the same channels of communication, information can flow back and forth between managers and agents in the field.

-This [top-down and bottom-up](https://www.smartsheet.com/top-down-bottom-up-approach) flow of information means communication is faster while cutting out the middleman reduces reaction times.
+This [**top-down and bottom-up**](https://www.smartsheet.com/top-down-bottom-up-approach) flow of information means communication is faster while cutting out the middleman reduces reaction times.

 A manager can assign new stops to driver schedules as quickly as new delivery orders arrive.
 At the same time, drivers can relay changes from the field as they happen in real-time, and request support as it becomes necessary.

 Nurturing customer relationships is equally important.
-So, operating deliveries with [a centralized system of communication and alerts](https://elogii.com/capabilities/communication-alerts) that can simplify that process is another factor that raises efficiency across the board.
+So, operating deliveries with [**a centralized system of communication and alerts**](https://elogii.com/capabilities/communication-alerts) that can simplify that process is another factor that raises efficiency across the board.

 Having an efficient network of communication like this greatly improves performance efficiency, which always has a positive effect on the bottom line.

 ## Lower Costs Down the Line

 Let’s face it, creating a delivery fleet from nothing is an expensive venture.
-You need to buy vehicles and equipment, hire staff and cover payroll, build a supply chain, and automate the process using [digital logistics software](https://elogii.com/platform).
+You need to buy vehicles and equipment, hire staff and cover payroll, build a supply chain, and automate the process using [**digital logistics software**](https://elogii.com/platform).

 All of that requires a sizable investment of capital before you can hit the ground running.